x

 PHOENIX — Editor's note: The video above is from a previous broadcast

-Two people are dead after going underwater and never resurfacing at the Sheep's Crossing Recreation Site on the Salt River northeast of Mesa.
+The two men who died after going underwater and never resurfacing at the Sheep's Crossing Recreation Site on the Salt River northeast of Mesa have been identified as a pair of cousins from Afghanistan by the Arizona Refugee Center.

 Deputies were told that multiple people "became distressed" while in the water, and at least two people who went underwater didn't resurface.

-When deputies arrived, they found two people on Blue Rock Beach doing chest compressions on an unidentified man.
-Despite aid from deputies and paramedics, the man was pronounced dead.
+When deputies arrived, they found two people on Blue Rock Beach doing chest compressions on a man.
+Despite aid from deputies and paramedics, the man, now identified as Mohammad Seleman Nasri, was pronounced dead.

-MCSO said deputies were searching the river on an airboat at about 9:30 a.m. after getting reports of "an anomaly located in the water."
+MCSO said deputies were searching the river on an airboat at about 9:30 a.m. on Saturday after getting reports of "an anomaly located in the water."

 Khaliqi's body was found in about eight feet of water.
 Divers were called in to recover his body, and were able to do so at about noon on Saturday.